Biden bans Nicaragua officials from entering United States | Politics

 President Joe Biden on Tuesday banned members of the Nicaraguan government from entering the United States as he issued a broad proclamation in response to an election that Washington has denounced as rigged in favor of Nicaraguan President Daniel Ortega.
 Biden's travel ban applied to all of Nicaragua's "elected officials," apparently including Ortega and his wife, Vice President Rosario Murillo, in addition to security force members, judges, mayors and others seen as undermining democracy in the Central American nation.

 They took action after Ortega's re-election to a fourth consecutive term after jailing political rivals and cracking down on critical media.
-Ortega has derided his U.S. critics as "Yankee imperialists" and accused them of trying to undermine Nicaragua's electoral process.
+Ortega, a former Marxist guerrilla leader, has derided his U.S. critics as "Yankee imperialists" and accused them of trying to undermine Nicaragua's electoral process.
 Cuba, Venezuela and Russia have offered Ortega their backing.

-Previous sanctions and travel bans on certain Nicaraguan officials imposed by Biden and his predecessor, Donald Trump, have failed to deter Ortega, and many analysts are skeptical whether new measures will have much impact.
+Previous sanctions, asset freezes and travel bans on certain Nicaraguan officials imposed by Biden and his predecessor, Donald Trump, have failed to deter Ortega, and many analysts are skeptical whether new measures will have much impact.
 The Organization of American States (OAS) adopted a resolution on Friday saying Nicaragua's election lacked "democratic legitimacy."
 Twenty-five nations voted in favor and seven abstained, including Mexico, Honduras and Bolivia.

+In his proclamation, Biden said he had determined it was in U.S. interests to bar entry to all those "who formulate, implement or benefit from policies or actions that undermine or injure democratic institutions or impede the return to democracy in Nicaragua."
+His order also bans their family members from the United States.

+Biden's proclamation cited security forces, saying they "abuse persons to further the Ortega government's authoritarian agenda," and said that municipal officers "directed violence against pro-democracy protesters."
+It accused the judiciary of "aiding and abetting" politically motivated arrests.
+U.S. officials have made clear that further sanctions are in the works and that the administration intends to use other provisions in a bill the president signed last week to further ratchet up pressure on Ortega.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)